Applications are now closed for this role.

 We have markedly shaped the debate on fossil fuel sponsorship through extensive media coverage, and are seen by the media and the culture sector as the ‘go to’ organisation to comment on this issue, as well as on the wider environmental obligations of the arts sector and the challenges of ethical funding and sponsorship.

-Culture Unstained currently consists of two Co-Directors, Chris Garrard and Jess Worth, who undertake all the organisation’s work, reporting back to an Advisory Group whose members work in the arts, the museums sector and as part of environmental justice and human rights organisations.
-We are excited to be able to expand our team and increase our capacity at this crucial moment for the campaign.
+Culture Unstained currently consists of two Co-Directors and a Senior Campaigner who undertake all the organisation’s work, reporting back to an Advisory Group whose members work in the arts, the museums sector and in the environmental justice and human rights movement.
+As one of our Co-Directors is leaving, we are keen to recruit a new Co-Director with the expertise, energy and commitment to help lead the organisation forward at this crucial moment for the fossil fuel sponsorship campaign.
+We are also seeking someone with a vision for where the organisation could focus beyond its current campaign targets, as the tide continues to turn on fossil fuel sponsorship.

 - You’re passionate about climate justice, you want to see a rapid and managed decline of the fossil fuel industry and a just transition both for workers and affected communities – and you’re inspired by art and culture.